 Mental Health and Well-being

 We encourage our pupils and adults in school to look after their physical, social, emotional and mental health.
-Research shows that resilience and strength in these areas directly impacts on academic progress and attainment and that children who are able to express their emotions and seek help when things are tough are able to take these skills into their adult lives.
+Research shows that resilience and strength in these areas directly impacts on academic progress and attainment, and that children who are able to express their emotions and seek help when things are tough are able to take these skills into their adult lives.

-Adult and pupil well-being at Wath Victoria is integrated into all aspects of school life and we are proud to have achieved the Carnegie Centre for Mental Health's Silver school award for our commitment to putting mental health and well-being at the heart of what we do, and who we are.
+Adult and pupil well-being at Wath Victoria is integrated into all aspects of school life and we are proud to have achieved the Carnegie Centre for Mental Health's Bronze school award for our commitment to putting mental health and well-being at the heart of what we do, and who we are.

 Our mental health and well-being policy can be viewed by clicking on the link below.
 You can also see how we weave this through our whole school provision on the mental health and well-being offer link below.